buckferbwild/ModernWordPressWebsite/README.md

 ## Think of it as a functions.php with an OOP architecture similar to Laravel.

-First, you route WordPress conditional tags such as *is_front_page()* to Controllers, then you fetch/manipulate data with a model, a repository, a service provider or similar, then you load a view, passing data to it.
+First, you route WordPress conditional tags such as *is_front_page()* to Controllers, then you fetch/manipulate data and render a view with the data.
 With MWW, you don't use a theme.
 However, like in functions.php, you have access to all WordPress functions and plugins.

 - MVC in WordPress.
 - Modern, yet simple PHP.